whalesalad/doubledate-ios/README.markdown

 #### GET /interests/

+**Does not require authentication token.** I removed it so if you'd like to access the interests before creating a user you can.
 This will fetch all interests from the database.
+I guess at some point soon we will need to add some sort of limit and pagination parameters as the list will get too long =)

 	[
 	    {